Fahani/webrobocomp.github.io/page8.md

 ##Computer vision components and libraries management

 The project is about designing and implementing a system for object detection and recognition in 3D point clouds and 2D images, and come up with a structured library with a good and easy-to-use APIs.
 There has been a good amount of research in this direction and my work was to cherry-pick important ideas and present them as usable components.
-Iíll now explain in details the various methods I chose to use as a part of this project.
+I‚Äôll now explain in details the various methods I chose to use as a part of this project.

 ###Local feature based on 2D images The idea is the find local features (like SIFT/SURF/ORB etc) in images of the object to be detected and the given test image.
 If enough matches are found between the descriptors of the to images an object is defined to be found.
 Important assumption is that the object to be detected must have textures.
 Advantage is that we get the complete 6 DOF of the object which might be useful for grasping.
 This comes in several flavors.